 Listen to the Podcast here.

 - Don’t be radio silent.
+Use your branding and marketing skills by building your own YouTube channel or starting your own podcast channel.
+Always try innovative ideas to build up your scene.
 There’s still room to be doing some upper-funnel brand awareness advertising.
 This can be from die cut stickers advertising to email newsletters which will keep customers in the loop.

 - Empathy: what we should be thinking about all the time.
 People are worried about the economy and job security, the outbreak itself, and someone in their family getting sick.